kohkimakimoto/FMDBx/README.md

 ### ORM

-Object relational mapper designed to active record.
+It is designed to active record.
-**This functionality is under the development.**
+**This is under the development.
+It doesn't have enough functionality.**

 #### Define model class.